apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**L.A.’s Graffiti Tower Sparks Broadside From Rick Caruso As Mayor’s Office Scrambles**
+**3 officers shot in Washington while attempting to make an animal cruelty arrest**

-You can read more about it [here](http://www.hollywoodreporter.com/news/local-news/l-a-s-graffiti-tower-caruso-bass-1235824655/).
+You can read more about it [here](https://www.politico.com/news/2024/02/14/washington-dc-officers-shot-00141415).

 ## Requirements
 - Python 3.8